IOTechSystems/xrt-examples/AzureSphere/docs/ubuntu-build.md

 # Building, Deploying and Debugging on Ubuntu

+XRT for AzureSphere can be build and run on Visual Studio Code just similarly to Windows by following the [windows build instruction](./windows-build.md).

-You can use the Linux command line to configure, build and debug XRT Azure Sphere applications.
+You can also use the Linux command line to configure, build and debug XRT Azure Sphere applications.

 * Set the `BOARD` variable, in-order to build for your targeted